Cycling to Raise Money: Training & Fundraising Tips

 Turn your supporters into walking billboards for your cause by creating custom merchandise.
 You can design t-shirts, hats, or water bottles with your team name or a personal motto that connects to your ride.
 This gives people a tangible way to support you and helps spread the word everywhere they go.
 Platforms like Bonfire or Custom Ink make it easy to create and sell items without holding any inventory.
 For inspiration, you can even check out the official Bike to the Beach shop to see how gear can build community and create a sense of shared purpose.
 It’s a simple way to raise funds while building team spirit.

-Hold a Raffle with Local Prizes
+Organize a Raffle Featuring Local Prizes

 Everyone loves the chance to win a great prize, and a raffle is a fantastic way to get your local community involved.
 Reach out to your favorite neighborhood spots, like coffee shops, restaurants, or boutiques, and ask if they’d be willing to donate a gift card or item.
 In return, you can promote their business to your network.
 This approach builds goodwill and strengthens local connections.
 You can sell tickets online or at a small get-together.
 It’s a win-win: businesses get positive exposure, and you raise critical funds for the autism and disability community.
 This is a great way to start building relationships that could lead to official sponsorships.

-Offer a VIP Experience
+Create a VIP Experience for Top Donors

 Make your most generous supporters feel truly appreciated by offering them a unique VIP experience.
 This doesn’t have to be complicated or expensive.
 You could offer perks like a personal thank-you video, a special shout-out on your social media page, or a custom piece of team gear.
 For a larger donation, you could even promise to dedicate a mile of your ride to them or host a small post-ride thank-you gathering.
 The goal is to show your gratitude in a memorable way that acknowledges their significant contribution to your journey.
 It’s a personal touch that can make a big impact and encourage others to give more.

-Pitch a Corporate Team-Building Day
+Propose a Corporate Team-Building Ride

 Your fundraising ride is a perfect team-building opportunity for your workplace.
 Many companies are actively looking for ways to support employee wellness and give back to the community.
 Frame your participation as a ready-made corporate wellness event.
 Talk to your HR department or manager about forming a company team, covering registration fees, or becoming an official sponsor.
 This is a powerful way for a business to show its community commitment, and it can lead to significant fundraising through corporate matching gifts and team participation.
 You get to share your passion with your colleagues while making a huge difference.